 GCMD - Dataset Directory

-The Global Change Master Directory (GCMD) is a directory to Earth science data and services.
+NASA's Global Change Master Directory (GCMD) is a directory to Earth science data and services.
 The GCMD database currently holds more than 25,000 Earth science data sets and services covering all aspects of Earth and environmental sciences.
 One can use the search box or select from the available keywords to search for data and services.

 DAAC Search & Order Tools

 Each EOSDIS DAAC is distinguished from one another by their specific Earth system science discipline.
-In addition to the search-and-order capabilities provided by GCMD and ECHO/Reverb, the DAACs have individual online systems that allow them to provide unique services for users of a particular type of data.
+In addition to the search-and-order capabilities provided by GCMD and CMR/Earthdata Search, the DAACs have individual online systems that allow them to provide unique services for users of a particular type of data.
 The DAAC-specific systems emphasize data products, services, and data-handling tools unique to the DAAC.

-Reverb - Data and Services Access Clinet
+Earthdata Search - Data and Services Access Client